- Herpesviruses (Alloherpesviruses)

 The identification and characterization of previously undescribed viral diseases in aquaculture is increasing because of recent technologic advances and increasing expertise in the aquatic veterinary field.
-Viruses described at Viral Diseases of Fish may also affect susceptible species in aquaculture settings.
+Viruses (see Viral Diseases of Fish) may also affect susceptible species in aquaculture settings.
 Again, management options are limited but vary depending on the type and pathogenicity of the virus, species susceptibility, reportability, and whether the virus is considered endemic or exotic.
 In general, no approved or effective treatments exist for viral diseases in aquaculture species.
 Temperature manipulations are problematic, especially because of concerns over latency and potential recrudescence.
 Vaccine development for economically important viruses is ongoing, and some vaccines exist for some viruses either in the USA or internationally.
 Additional viruses of importance to aquaculture are described below.

 Herpesviruses (alloherpesviruses) are also important pathogens in aquaculture (see also Herpesviruses).
 Herpesviruses have been identified in a number of different aquacultured species, including cyprinids and various cichlid species.